Skip to main content

 Who should stay in Le Crêt?

-Le Crêt attracts those looking for quality accommodation in a convenient location with fantastic views over the ski area.
-While it may be more rustic-looking and less contemporary than other parts of the valley, Le Crêt is by no means less exclusive and the accommodation generally consists of high-end apartments and luxury chalets.
+Whilst it may be more rustic-looking and less contemporary than other parts of the valley, Le Crêt is by no means less exclusive and the accommodation generally consists of high-end apartments and luxury chalets.
 It's also just a few minutes walk from Val d’Isère's legendary nightlife.

 Daille Soleil - D2022 Apartment, Val d'Isere - La Daille exterior

-La Daille: Good value for money
+La Daille: good value for money

 The first village you come to when you make your way up the valley from Bourg St Maurice to Val d'Isère is La Daille.